-For the nine months ended September 30, 2020, the Company had losses of \$36 million attributable to CEG's interests in the Kawailoa, Oahu and Repowering partnerships and losses of \$50 million attributable to noncontrolling interests with respect to its tax equity financing arrangements and the application of the HLBV method.
+For the nine months ended September 30, 2020, the Company had income of \$47 million attributable to CEG's economic interest in Clearway Energy LLC offset by losses of \$36 million attributable to CEG's interests in the Kawailoa, Oahu and Repowering partnerships and losses of \$50 million attributable to noncontrolling interests with respect to its tax equity financing arrangements and the application of the HLBV method.

-For the nine months ended September 30, 2019, the Company had a loss of \$14 million attributable to CEG's interests in the Oahu, Kawailoa and Repowering partnerships, partially offset by income of \$2 million attributable to noncontrolling interests with respect to its tax equity financing arrangements and the application of the HLBV method.
+For the nine months ended September 30, 2019, the Company had a loss of \$28 million attributable to CEG's interests in Clearway Energy LLC, as well as CEG's interests in Kawailoa, Oahu and Repowering partnerships.
+The Company also recorded a loss of \$15 million attributable to noncontrolling interests with respect to its tax equity financing arrangements and the application of the HLBV method.